 The Hackaday article also directed me to a comprehensive Blogspot post written by AUTUIN.
 This post provided detailed information about the project, including insights into the ACN Iris 3000's hardware and software capabilities, which AUTUIN used to reverse-engineer the device.
 While this post was crucial for my project, it was clear that further research was necessary.
 The post did not offer a detailed, step-by-step guide for loading Debian Linux's root filesystem onto an SD card, nor did it provide the specific commands needed to switch the device's internal root filesystem to a new one.

-Aside from all of that, I still needed to gain a root shell in order to access the device.
-Luckily AUTUIN provided a link in his Blogspot article to a forum thread which provides a wealth of information for doing just that.
+In order to begin this process, I first needed to gain root shell access to the device.
+Luckily, AUTUIN included a link in his Blogspot post to a PXBinaFlash forum thread filled with valuable information for achieving this.

 [To be continued...]

 Become a Hackaday.io Member

 Create an account to leave a comment.
 Already have an account?
 Log In.